MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 After hitting .297/.363/.459 with 18 home runs and 93 RBI as a 3.6 WAR player the previous season, he hit just .266/.328/.433 amid his increased power numbers and was just a 1.0 WAR player in the process.

-The 27-year-old is back to showing a more well-rounded offensive game this season and just in time for his looming free agency.
+The 27-year-old is back to showing a more well-rounded offensive game this season—just in time for his looming free agency.

-At 11-4 in their last 15 games, the Kansas City Royals are among the hottest teams in baseball, but if they can't pull back into the playoff picture before the deadline, Hosmer is the among the players expected to be shopped.
+At 11-4 in their last 15 games, the Kansas City Royals are among the hottest teams in baseball, but if they can't pull back into the playoff picture before the deadline, Hosmer is among the players expected to be shopped.

 14. Matt Carpenter, St. Louis Cardinals (Preseason Rank: 8)